HistoryThis section has been translated automatically.

 DefinitionThis section has been translated automatically.

-Benign, solitary or multiple, slowly growing, often painful, vascular, soft or even solid nodes that can occur ubiquitously.
+Benign, solitary or multiple, slow-growing, often painful, vascular, ubiquitous nodules, which may be soft or firm.

 You might also be interested in